Frazz by Jef Mallett for October 11, 2024

 20. Missing large

-Guido San 7 days ago
+Guido San about 1 month ago

 Understanding something doesn’t always mean you’ll enjoy it…